brightway-lca/brightway2/docs/index.rst

 Understanding the manual
 ------------------------

+.. note:: This manual is `also available as a PDF <http://brightwaylca.org/Brightway2%20manual.pdf>`_.

 As this manual covers a lot of material, it can be a bit overwhelming, especially at first.
 In addition to the main index page and table of contents, in the HTML version you can search the documentation in the box on the left, and look for specific terms in the :ref:`genindex`.
 There an index at the end of the LaTeX version, but it doesn't get linked correctly for some reason.

 Installation